m24842/OpenForge/docs/guides/setup.md

 ## Hardware
 1. Following the [design files](../../cad), fabricate and assemble components for the furnace enclosure.
 Feel free to modify the enclosure design to better fit your needs.
-2. Mount electrical hardware to the enclosure
+2. Mount electrical hardware to the enclosure.